The Advising Policy

 Advising in the College of Engineering is mandatory.
 Students must meet with or communicate with their assigned advisor using one of the methods outlined below at least once per semester in order to have their schedule approved for registration and advising pin removed.
 Students are encouraged to check their Crimson email account regularly for updates from their advisor regarding their advising options, important dates and other pertinent information.

 The Advising Policy for Upperclassmen

-Students at 75 percent or more in their Degree Progress Bar in DegreeWorks are required to make an in-person appointment or fill out the Pre-Graduation Checklist form EVERY semester regardless of graduation application status.
+Students at 75 percent or more in their Degree Progress Bar in DegreeWorks are required to make an in-person appointment or fill out the Degree Completion Advising form EVERY semester regardless of graduation application status.
 These two options serve as a pre-graduation audit to ensure accurate and timely information for graduation.
-Students who are at 75 percent and away from campus because of a co-op, internship or studying abroad should fill out the Pre-Graduation Checklist form or contact their assigned adviser via email to schedule a phone appointment.
+Students who are at 75 percent and away from campus because of a co-op, internship or studying abroad should fill out the Degree Completion Advising form or contact their assigned advisor via email to schedule a phone appointment.

 Students are encouraged to apply for graduation a semester before their intended graduation date.

 There are four ways students can complete required semester advising:

 - Individual appointments are scheduled for 20 minutes and are used for semester and/or degree planning, co-op discussions, study abroad planning and addressing any other academic goals and interests.